-The purpose of the Hydrology Report is to document the IDF for a dam and the corresponding minimum principal spillway capacity.
-The report must also document any engineering assumptions, modeling parameters, and decision-making processes in the development of the IDF.
+The purpose of the Hydrology Report is to document the IDF and the corresponding minimum principal spillway capacity.
+The report must also document any engineering assumptions, modeling parameters, and decision-making processes in the IDF development.

 The report must also include all pertinent design analyses and assumptions necessary to determine the minimum principal spillway capacity.